Macedonian League

 The false claim being made

-The very powerful FYROM Slav diaspora organizations "World Macedonian [sic] Congress-Australia" (WMC-A) and the "United Macedonian [sic] Diaspora" (UMD) have been notoriously instrumental in spearheading the so-called idea of a "Macedonian Genocide" perpetrated by the Greek government.
+The 'World Macedonian [sic] Congress-Australia (WMC-A)', an international lobby group headquartered in Skopje, North Macedonia [sic] and the 'United Macedonian [sic] Diaspora (UMD)', headquartered in Washington, D.C., have been notoriously instrumental in spearheading the so-called idea of a "Macedonian [sic] Genocide" allegedly perpetrated by the Greek government.

 To ensure their message resonates with a mainstream foreign audience they typically always use various pictures purporting to show "Macedonian children" who they claim were victims of the Greek government's genocidal agenda.

-The above iconic picture of refugee children is the most extensively used in promoting this "genocide" due to the large number of children as subjects of "genocide" on one photo.
-Most other photos of children being promoted - especially by the above FYROM Slav organizations - are ones which show one or two children which does not have the same impact as the one above featuring dozens of children.
+The above iconic picture of refugee children is the most extensively used in promoting this aspect of the "genocide" due to the large number of children, used as the subject, on one photo.
+Most other photos of children being promoted - especially by the above two organizations - are ones which show one or two children which does not have the same impact as the one above featuring dozens of children.

 No. Please refer to the right hand side of this section to see the authentic context of the photo in question.